AckerlyXu/heima/articles/virtual-network/virtual-networks-faq.md

 Yes, but it's not recommended.
 Manually changing the IP address for a NIC within a VM's operating system could potentially lead to losing connectivity to the VM if the IP address assigned to a NIC within the Azure VM were to change.

 ### What happens to my IP addresses if I stop a Cloud Service deployment slot or shutdown a VM from within the operating system?
 Nothing.
 The IP addresses (public VIP, public, and private) remain assigned to the cloud service deployment slot or VM.
 Dynamic addresses are only released if a VM is stopped (deallocated) or deleted, or a cloud service deployment slot is deleted.
-Clicking the **Stop** button for a VM within the Azure portal preview sets its state to Stopped (deallocated).
+Clicking the **Stop** button for a VM within the Azure Portal sets its state to Stopped (deallocated).
 In this case, the VM will lose its IP addresses.

 ### Can I move VMs from one subnet to another subnet in a VNet without re-deploying?
 Yes.
 You can find more information in the [How to move a VM or role instance to a different subnet](virtual-networks-move-vm-role-to-subnet.md) article.